Christopher Parsons: Film-making career

 After obtaining a degree in science from the University College of the South West of England, Exeter, Christopher Parsons joined the BBC in 1955.
 He began as an apprentice film editor at the newly formed West Region Film Unit in Bristol, England.
 Here, he worked on a wide range of programmes in the fledgling medium of television, including some of the BBC's earliest natural history films.

 In 1957 he was one of the founding members of the BBC Natural History Unit, becoming a pioneer of the genre alongside names such as Peter Scott, Tony Soper, Pat Beech and Eric Ashby.
 His early work included roles editing and producing Look, the Unit's first series, which was presented by Scott.
 In 1963 he produced the Unit's first film in colour, The Major, though it was another four years before the programme could be transmitted in colour.

 Parsons accompanied his friend Gerald Durrell on animal-collecting expeditions to Australia and Sierra Leone to produce the television series Two in the Bush (1962) and Catch Me a Colobus (1966).
 In 1968, he became series editor of The World About Us, a new strand of nature documentaries commissioned for BBC Two by then controller David Attenborough.
-The strand was renamed The Natural World in 1983 and was still on air as of 2012.
+The strand was renamed The Natural World in 1983 and new episodes were broadcast annually until 2019.

 When Attenborough began commissioning ambitious landmark documentary series for BBC Two on subjects as diverse as science, economics and art history, Parsons decided that natural history would make an ideal subject for such a venture, and drafted the synopsis of a 13-part series he called Life on Earth.
 In 1970, he travelled to London to persuade Attenborough to present the series, only to discover that both of them had had the same idea.
 Financing and filming challenges delayed production, and it was not until 1979 that Life on Earth finally reached the screen.
 The series drew widespread acclaim and helped to establish the reputation of the Natural History Unit.
-When it was rewarded with departmental status in 1979, Parsons became the first official Head of the Unit (previous leaders were called senior producers).
+When it was rewarded with departmental status in 1979, Parsons became the first official Head of the Unit.
+(Previous leaders were called senior producers).

 In 1982, he received an award for programme excellence from the Royal Television Society and was appointed OBE for his outstanding services to broadcasting.
 The same year, his history of the first 25 years of the Natural History Unit, True to Nature, was published.
 After stepping down from his role as Head in 1983, he was appointed to develop commercial opportunities for the BBC by utilising the growing library of archive natural history footage.
 He set up Wildvision to sell re-packaged programmes and videos internationally, and helped to establish BBC Wildlife magazine in 1983.